Atripla (Efavirenz / Emtricitabine / Tenofovir Disoproxil Fumarate )

 Efavirenz / Emtricitabine / Tenofovir Disoproxil Fumarate Information

-Efavirenz, Emtricitabine, and Tenofovir (ef'' a vir' enz) (em'' trye sye' ta been) (ten of' oh vir) Atripla® (as a combination product containing Efavirenz, Emtricitabine, Tenofovir) Efavirenz, emtricitabine, and tenofovir should not be used to treat hepatitis B virus infection (HBV; an ongoing liver infection).
+Efavirenz, Emtricitabine, and Tenofovir (ef'' a vir' enz) (em'' trye sye' ta been) (ten of' oh vir) Atripla® (as a combination product containing Efavirenz, Emtricitabine, Tenofovir) Efavirenz, emtricitabine, and tenofovir may cause life-threatening damage to the liver and a potentially life-threatening condition called lactic acidosis (buildup of lactic acid in the blood).
+Tell your doctor if you have or have ever had liver disease.
+You may also be at an increased risk of developing lactic acidosis if you are female, very overweight, or have been taking nucleoside reverse transcriptase inhibitor medications like emtricitabine and tenofovir for a long time.
+If you experience any of the following symptoms, call your doctor immediately or get emergency medical treatment: nausea, vomiting, pain in the upper right part of your stomach, loss of appetite, flu-like symptoms, extreme tiredness, unusual bleeding or bruising, weakness, dizziness, lightheadedness, fast or irregular heartbeat, trouble breathing, dark yellow or brown urine, light-colored bowel movements, yellowing of the skin or eyes, feeling cold, especially in the arms or legs, or muscle pain that is different than any muscle pain you usually experience.
+Efavirenz, emtricitabine, and tenofovir should not be used to treat hepatitis B virus infection (HBV; an ongoing liver infection).
 Tell your doctor if you have or think you may have HBV.
 Your doctor may test you to see if you have HBV before you begin your treatment with efavirenz, emtricitabine, and tenofovir.
 If you have HBV and you take efavirenz, emtricitabine, and tenofovir, your condition may suddenly worsen when you stop taking this medication.
 Your doctor will examine you and order lab tests regularly for several months after you stop taking this medication to see if your HBV has worsened.
 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain tests before and during your treatment to check your body's response to efavirenz, emtricitabine, and tenofovir.
+Your doctor will order certain tests to check your body's response to efavirenz, emtricitabine, and tenofovir.
 Talk to your doctor about the risks of taking efavirenz, emtricitabine, and tenofovir.

-The combination of efavirenz, emtricitabine, and tenofovir is used alone or along with other medications to treat human immunodeficiency virus (HIV) infection in adults and children weighing more than 40 kg (88 lb).
+The combination of efavirenz, emtricitabine, and tenofovir is used is used alone or along with other medications to treat human immunodeficiency virus (HIV) infection in adults and children 12 years of age or older.
 Efavirenz is in a class of medications non-nucleoside reverse transcriptase inhibitors (NNRTIs).
 Emtricitabine and tenofovir are in a class of medications called nucleoside reverse transcriptase inhibitors (NRTIs).
 They work by decreasing the amount of HIV in the body.
 Although efavirenz, emtricitabine, and tenofovir will not cure HIV, these medications may decrease your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses such as serious infections or cancer.
 Taking these medications along with practicing safer sex and making other lifestyle changes may decrease the risk of getting or transmitting the HIV virus to other people.

 The combination of efavirenz, emtricitabine, and tenofovir comes as a tablet to take by mouth.
 It is usually taken once a day with water on an empty stomach (at least 1 hour before or 2 hours after a meal).
 Take efavirenz, emtricitabine, and tenofovir at around the same time every day.
 Taking efavirenz emtricitabine, and tenofovir at bedtime may make certain side effects less bothersome.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take efavirenz, emtricitabine, and tenofovir exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.
 Continue to take efavirenz, emtricitabine, and tenofovir even if you feel well.
 Do not stop taking efavirenz, emtricitabine, and tenofovir without talking to your doctor.
 If you stop taking efavirenz, emtricitabine, and tenofovir even for a short time, or skip doses, the virus may become resistant to medications and may be harder to treat.
 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.